Asin Road

-The Asin–Nangalisan–San Pascual Road (also known as the Baguio–Tubao Road, Tubao–Asin Road or Asin Road) is a major road in La Union and Benguet, Philippines.
+The Asin–Nangalisan–San Pascual Road (also known as the Baguio–Tubao Road, Tubao–Asin Road or simply, Asin Road) is a major road in La Union and Benguet, Philippines, serving as an alternative route to Baguio.
 This road is dangerous, and has tunnels along the way which used to be intended for rail services from Aringay to Baguio.
 The road officially opened to public on December 17, 2018.

-This road name is derived from the Filipino word for "salt".
-There are resorts and hotsprings, such as Pooten's Resort, Palm Grove Hot Springs and Mountains Resort, Asin Hot Spring, Riverview Water Park, and Neverland Mountain Resort.
+The road leads to the Asin Hot Springs in Sitio Asin in Nangalisan, Tuba, Benguet.
+Other resorts and hotsprings along the way include Pooten's Resort, Palm Grove Hot Springs and Mountains Resort, Riverview Water Park, and Neverland Mountain Resort.

 The segment of the road in Baguio forms part of National Route 234 (N234) and National Route 233 (N233) of the Philippine highway network.
 The rest of the road leading to Tubao, La Union remains unnumbered and classified as a tertiary national road.
-Recently, due to Marcos Highway suffering heavy traffic, the road was rehabilitated to serve as an alternative route down to La Union, but there a some more adjustments left.
+Recently, due to Marcos Highway suffering heavy traffic, the road was rehabilitated to serve as an alternative route down to La Union, but there are some more adjustments left.